 Do You Need a Sub-Publisher?

-If you have any questions about sub-publishing or music publishing in general, reach out to our team at email@example.com and we can help you make the best decision for your career.
+If you have any questions about sub-publishing or music publishing in general, please reach out to our team.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.

 We created this guide to answer a simple question: How do songwriters support themselves?